AnnaPourika/Hello-World/README.md

 # Hello-World
 My name is Anna Pourika.
-I'm currently studying Digital Systems in UTh .
-In my free time, I enjoy pole dancing, volunteering, spending time with friends and trying new things.
+I'm currently a student in Digital Systems, Uth.
+I'm mostly focused on my studies but I'm also learning Python by myself.
+In my spare time, I enjoy pole dancing, volunteering, hanging out with loved ones and trying new things.